FTC: Affiliate Disclosure Links may pay commission

 Primarily the tech will be delivered bundled on new bikes, although it will be available in the aftermarket too.

 I don’t think there will be any product gimmicks in Dua-Ace.
 Just serious kit for serious people.

-This is a non-trivial launch and requires new chains, cassettes, shifters…the lot, even wheel hubs/geometries need to change in order to accommodate a wider cassette.
+This is a non-trivial launch and requires new chains, cassettes, shifters…the lot, some wheel hubs/geometries may need to change in order to accommodate any widening of the cassette.
 Bike manufacturers too will have already considered new, modified frame geometries and perhaps new ways to attach any new types of component eg Wireless units.

 Front rings will remain as they currently are, ranging from spinny to speedy as 34-50 t, 36-52 t, 39-53 t, 42-54 t, 42-55 t.
 FYI: Campag varies from 34 to 53 and SRAM from 33 to 52.

 Dura-Ace Rear Cassette sprockets will increase to cover 32T, with the current Dura-Ace cassettes being: 11-25T, 11-28T, 11-30T, 12-25T and 12-28T.
 R9100 currently supports 32T with a longer derailleur hanger, although you have to use an Ultegra 32T Cassette.
 I’d have to do some maths on the gear combos but I don’t think a 10t ring is needed at the rear when the 55t option already exists with Shimano at the front.
 FYI: Campag varies from 11 to 32t.

 Aftermarket Di2 components and accessories are expensive and probably a nice little earner for retailers everywhere.
 I can’t see a move happening to either a fully-wireless or part-wireless setup, especially when the current Di2 cabling works well enough as it is.
 To my mind, wireless is not that much of a compelling offering over and above the benefits of wired Di2 as it introduces other minor potential annoyances.
 However, I concede that further down the line, some form of wireless is inevitable.

 I can’t see a carbon offering here at all so alloy is here to stay along with the same compatibility to the existing BBs.

 No material change

 There will still be support for rim and disc braking systems through cables or hydraulics